310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Tetora %}
 Ooh… It’s pretty unusual for Shinkai-senpai to start singing first.
-We gotta work hard, too, Midori-kun~♪
+We gotta work hard just as hard, too, Midori-kun~♪
 {% endbubble %}

 {% bubble Midori %}
-Okay… But I’m starting to feel tired all of a sudden…
+Yeah… But I’m starting to feel tired all of a sudden…

 Those two weeks were rough… I’m also tired from worrying so much about how off Morisawa-senpai was acting…

 Ahh, man… If only I were lazing around at home, it would’ve been way more relaxing… But I can’t say that now that I’m up on the stage…

-Besides, no one’ll notice shooting stars if they don’t shine… And it'd be kinda sad, and maybe lonely…
+Besides, no one’ll notice shooting stars if they don’t shine when they fly by… That'd be kinda sad, and maybe lonely…

 That’s why I’ll do my best, at least once in a while…♪
 {% endbubble %}